 "Certification" represents full candidacy for the degree.
 All of the following requirements must be fulfilled to be Certified:

-- 1) Formal admission and enrollment in an Ed.D.
-CTAS program, - 2) Passing the Certification Examination, - 3) An approved Program Plan (via Degree Audit), - 4) An approved Foreign Language (for Mathematics Education students only), - 5) An approved Dissertation Proposal to include IRB approval, - 6) Recommendation for Certification by the Academic Advisor and department.
+- 1) Formal admission and enrollment in an Ed.D. program, - 2) Passing the Certification Examination, - 3) An approved Program Plan (via Degree Audit), - 4) Recommendation for Certification by the Academic Advisor and department.